Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Perfect Number Program in C

-A perfect number in mathematics is a positive integer that is equal to the total of its positive divisors, excluding the original number.
+In the realm of mathematics, a perfect number is a positive integer that precisely equals the sum of its positive divisors, excluding the number itself.

 For instance, the positive integer 6 is evenly divided by the numbers 1, 2, and 3.
 Although we are aware that the number is also divisible on its own, we will nonetheless add it to the list of divisors.
 These divisors (1 + 2 + 3 = 6) when added together result in 6, which is the same as the number we have been considering.
 As a result, 6 is a perfect number.